Everything You Need to Know Before Purchasing a Pilates or Yoga Mat for Home or Class!

-Interestingly, I’ve noticed that Pilates studios tend to provide mats for their students, while yogastudios generally expect students to bring their own.
-By the way, whether you bring your own or borrow a mat be sure to disinfect it, because mat use presents some health risks.
+Interestingly, I’ve noticed that Pilates studios tend to provide mats for their students, while yoga studios generally expect students to bring their own.
+By the way, whether you bring your own or borrow a mat be sure to disinfect it, because exercise mats present some health risks.
 For all-natural disinfectants click here.

 Caution!
 What’s in Your Exercise Mat?

 The least expensive mats usually contain PVC foam.
-This substance contains phthalates and other compounds proven harmful to humans, pets and the environment.
+This substance contains phthalates and other compounds proven harmful to humans, pets, and the environment.
 Particularly keep these away from children.
-“Phthalate-free” and “PVC-free” mats are now available – click here.
+“Phthalate-free” and “PVC-free” mats are now available.

 Strong odor from a vinyl or soft plastic product is most often the “off-gassing” of harmful chemicals.
-It is the same smell we are so fond of in a new car, and the unpleasant smell from a new plastic shower curtain – different smells but same terrible chemicals.
-It does not irritate the skin and the off-gassing stops within a few days.
+It is the same smell we are so fond of in a new car, and the unpleasant smell from a new plastic shower curtain – different smells similar terrible chemicals.
+It does not irritate the skin and the off-gassing stops ends a few days.

-A further caution is that most of these cheap mats are made in China and some of their foam products have been found to contain additional toxic compounds such as lead and cadmium.
+A further caution is that most cheap mats are made in China and some of their foam products have been found to contain additional toxic compounds such as lead and cadmium.

 So what’s the problem with PVC?
 Poly vinyl chloride (PVC) is a hard plastic used for plumbing pipes and in medical devices.
 It is not poisonous or dangerous in a hard form.
 However, serious safety and health issues arise during its manufacture, and if it is burned, and in the use of compounds called phthalates that are added to make PVC soft and rubbery for such things as exercise mats.
 One phthalate in particular, diethylhexyl phthalate (DEHP) is a hormone mimic and is being phased out.
 The manufacture or burning of PVC releases toxic chemicals such as dioxin and mercury, harmful to us and deadly to birds and other small creatures.
 PVC should not be burned, but it is recyclable.
 Sources: http://en.wikipedia.org/wiki/Polyvinyl_c…and http://www.knowswhy.com/why-is-pvc-bad